- How is bladder cancer treated?

 When chemo is used without radiation, the combinations used include:

 - Methotrexate, vinblastine, doxorubicin (Adriamycin), and cisplatin (called MVAC)

 - Carboplatin and either paclitaxel or docetaxel (for patients with poor kidney function)

 For some people, the side effects of getting more than one chemo drug might be too much to handle.
-Using a single drug, such as gemcitabine or cisplatin, may be a good option.
+For those people, treatment with a single drug, such as gemcitabine or cisplatin, may be a good option.
 Other drugs sometimes used alone for bladder cancer include carboplatin, docetaxel, paclitaxel, doxorubicin, 5-FU, methotrexate, vinblastine, ifosfamide, and pemetrexed.

-Doctors give chemotherapy in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
+Doctors give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
 Each chemotherapy cycle typically lasts for a few weeks.

 Most bladder cancers are transitional cell (urothelial) cancers, but there are other types as well, including squamous cell carcinoma, adenocarcinoma, and small cell carcinoma.
-Chemotherapy for these rare types of bladder cancer may use different drugs than those listed above.
+Chemo for these rare types of bladder cancer may use drugs different from those listed above.
 Often, they are treated with the same drugs used to treat these types of tumors when they are found elsewhere in the body.

 Side effects of chemotherapy

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemotherapy, which can lead to side effects.